Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 Since the problems of cardiovascular diseases are closely related to the state of the nervous system, special attention should be paid to this fact.

-Doctors have long known that a person's mental attitude to a large extent determines his health and comfort of living in any conditions.
+Doctors have long known that a person’s mental attitude largely determines his health and comfort of living in any conditions.

 Take care of yourself and respect the living space of the people around you.
 Health is a closed island of your being.
 This is a collective work in the name of improving the perception of reality.